RIFAN to produce 180,000 tonnes of rice from Bayelsa - Nigeria Today

 “All of us here, small, young or old are mainly farmers because this is what we have been doing, especially fish farming.
 Now, agriculture has been modernised, so, we are saying yes to the project.

-The post RIFAN to produce 180,000 tonnes of rice from Bayelsa appeared first on Vanguard News.
+The post RIFAN to produce 180,000 tonnes of rice from Bayelsa appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG